Scarabaeus1031/NEXAH/nexah/identity/NEXAH_IDENTITY.md

 > Structure is not imposed.
 > It is extracted from dynamics.

-And the deeper implication now becoming visible is:
+And the deeper insight now emerging:

 > Dynamics are not merely sequences of states.
-> They unfold through hidden geometry.
+> They organize along hidden geometric and transport structures.

 ---

 ## 10. Orientation going forward

-Going forward, NEXAH should be developed with clear separation between:
+Going forward, NEXAH should maintain clear separation between:

-- **Core** → strongest current framework
+- **Core** → strongest validated framework
-- **Extensions** → active, increasingly coherent developments
+- **Extensions** → active, stabilizing developments (channels, switches)
-- **Proto** → exploratory future structures
+- **Proto** → exploratory structures
-- **Vision** → long-range horizon
+- **Vision** → long-term navigation and control systems

-This does not weaken the project.

-It makes it stronger, more readable, and more trustworthy.
+This separation strengthens clarity, credibility, and scalability.

 ---